By Rodney Mondor, Dean of Students

 College is all about the power of learning.
-As a student, I challenge you to step out of your comfort zone once in a while.
-Maybe it is going to a speaker on a topic you know little about or joining an intramural team.
+As a student, I challenge you to step out of your comfort zone occasionally.
+Check out a speaker on a topic you know little about or join an intramural team.
 We can’t grow without challenging our current state, so get out there and try something new!

 Take Care of You

 There is only one of you, and you are important to us.
 You are part of our community, and we care about your health and well-being.
 Make sure that you don’t put yourself into unsafe situations.
 Make a plan and tell a friend.
 Also, make sure you stay healthy by eating right and getting enough sleep.
 Lack of sleep is top on the list of reasons why students do not succeed as well as they should in school.
 Remember that there are 15 weekends in a semester, but only one mid-term for your class.
 Use your time wisely.

 The college experience is about preparing you to be a global citizen.
 Living and learning in a diversified community can provide you the opportunity to not only learn about yourself but realize that differences are part of what makes a community stronger.
 Plus, you may have more in common with others than you think.

 I wish you all the best this coming year and look forward to seeing you on campus.
 If you see me, please do not hesitate to come up to me and say hello and introduce yourself.
 My goal is to help you find your future through the joy and power of learning at USM.